-The Northern Powerhouse Partnership (NPP) is an independent body that was launched in September 2016 to represent the voice of business and civic leaders across the North.
-The NPP is chaired by the Rt Hon George Osborne MP who first outlined the Northern Powerhouse concept in a keynote speech in June 2014 and was a key exponent of the vision.
+The Northern Powerhouse Partnership (NPP) was launched in September 2016 as the leading voice of business and civic leaders across the North.
+NPP is chaired by the former Chancellor George Osborne who backed the Northern Powerhouse as a concept and who coined the phrase itself in a keynote speech in June 2014.

 The vision focused on one central idea: by closely connecting the great cities of the North, we could create a whole greater than the sum of our parts.
 An interconnected network of thriving economic hubs that stretched the breadth of the Pennines would allow people here to access better-paid, more highly-skilled jobs.
 Moreover, it would attract businesses from around the globe looking to capitalise on a talent pool of millions.

 Unlocking further economic growth and driving up productivity across the North will be led by private sector growth, underpinned by private capital as well as public goods.

 There are three priorities at the heart of rebalancing the UK economy: transport, devolution and education.
 Investment in each of these is critical to creating more opportunities for people living and working here and to creating a North as prosperous as the South.

 NPP is business-led and fosters collaboration between places and national government.
 We work together on evidence-based objectives which can make the biggest impact to deliver sustainable growth and to improve quality of life.

 Four years after the first generation of Metro Mayors were elected, today voters in seven city regions will decide who they think is the best person for the job.